 1. 1

-Why do you focus on nature?
+Why do you focus on nature as a subject?

 2. 2